Preface content

 The BBSRC National Virology Centre: The Plowright Building

-The BBSRC National Virology Centre: The Plowright Building is a state-of-the-art, high containment laboratory for research of exotic viruses.
+The BBSRC National Virology Centre: The Plowright Building is a state-of-the-art, high containment laboratory for researching high-risk, exotic and zoonotic viruses.

 Plowright external